Fukushima: China retaliates as Japan releases treated nuclear water

 The plan has particularly angered coastal communities and fishermen in Japan.
 They fear it would harm their livelihoods as some worried consumers avoid seafood from the area, which has never fully recovered economically since the 2011 disaster.

-The Japanese public also remains deeply divided on the issue with only half supporting the water's discharge according to the latest polls.
+The wider Japanese public also remains deeply divided on the issue, with only half supporting the water's discharge according to the latest polls.

 "I think there should have been many other methods... instead of releasing it into the ocean," Tokyo protester Keiko Kisei told Reuters on Thursday.